 ** [[spoiler: Anakin]]'s smile the moment he lays his eyes on his son.
 It tells us his emotion with just one expression, he's proud of his children.

 * The Original theatrical ending.
 All of it.
-The Highlight of the ending, is when Luke returns and is reunited with Han and Leia.
+The highlight of the ending is when Luke joins the celebration and Leia runs up and hugs him.
 For some reason, the 1997 endings onward truncate and split up this scene.
 And of course, Luke seeing his father as the man he would have been had he not turned to the dark side, sharing a friendly look with Obi-Wan and then favoring his offspring with a loving smile.

 ** It's kinda funny but, the newest version's ending is just as charming in it's own way. [[spoiler:The young Anakin comes onto the scene in ghost form and gives everyone a rather ''shy'' smile.]]
 It's really very adorable.

 ** The Special Edition ending has the entire galaxy celebrating when the second Death Star is destroyed, which means that the Imperial army is gone and freedom and democracy have returned.
 It's just... the fireworks, the cheering, the energy... *sniff*